-The History Department has limited opportunities for merit-based financial aid.
-All MAGIC applicants are automatically considered for merit-based financial aid during the application process; the top applicants in the pool will be offered aid packages in the form of tuition remission.
+The History Department offers a limited number of merit-based opportunities.
+All MAGIC applicants are automatically considered for merit-based financial aid during the application process; the top applicants in the pool will be offered aid packages in the form of partial tuition remission.
 The History Department is unable to provide stipend opportunities to MAGIC students, including teaching assistantships and/or research assistantships.
-Students are able to find job opportunities on and off campus.

 ALTERNATE SOURCES OF FUNDING

 Students are strongly encouraged to apply for external sources of funding concurrently with their applications to the program.
-Unlike undergraduate admissions, where most applicants apply for admission first and then apply for aid, graduate financial aid applications often have their deadlines at the same time or prior to program admission dates.
+Unlike undergraduate admissions, where most applicants apply for admission first and then apply for aid, applications for national scholasrhips and graduate financial aid applications often have their deadlines at the same time or prior to program admission dates.